docopt helps you:

 Options: --verbose # GOOD -o FILE # GOOD Other: --bad # BAD, line does not start with dash "-"

-To specify that option has an argument, put a word describing that
+To specify that an option has an argument, put a word describing that

 =" sign) as shown below.
 Follow